ashbb/shoes_tutorial/README.txt

-The latest Shoes Tutorial Note is shoes_tutorial_081015.pdf
+The latest Shoes Tutorial Note is shoes_tutorial_081016.pdf

 All sample code and data and screenshots are under samples directory.

 Chang log:

+16th Oct - Revised some sample codes: sample 14, 28, 31, 34, 34-1, 37
+           and added some comments for Shoes-0.r1057.

 15th Oct - Added sample41 and a hot topic (6.3).